Ambra Gutierrez

-Ambra Battilana Gutierrez (born 15 May 1992) is a Filipino-Italian model who was a finalist for Miss Italy, and has been featured in GQ Italy.
+Ambra Battilana Gutierrez (born 15 May 1992) is an Italian model who was a finalist for Miss Italy, and has been featured in GQ Italy.
 She was formerly Miss Piedmont.
 She was widely covered by American media for her part in exposing sexual abuse allegations against Harvey Weinstein.

 Early life

-Ambra Gutierrez was born in Turin, Italy to an Italian father and a Filipino mother.
-She received her high school diploma at ITPG Guarino Guarini school, where her degree was in land surveying.
+Ambra Gutierrez was born in Turin, Piedmont, to an Italian father and a Filipino mother.
+She received her high school diploma at ITPG Guarino Guarini School, where her degree was in land surveying.

 Career

-In 2010, just after she turned 18-years old, Ambra Battilana was brought by her manager to a bunga bunga party associated with Silvio Berlusconi after her manager lied to her and told her they were going to celebrate her achievement of making the Miss Italy beauty pageant finals.
-She later became one of the key witness in the legal proceeding against Berlusconi and reported her experience to Italian magistrates.
+In 2010, just after she turned 18, Ambra Battilana was brought by her manager to a bunga bunga party associated with Silvio Berlusconi after her manager lied to her and told her they were going to celebrate her achievement of making the Miss Italy beauty pageant finals.
+She later became one of the key witnesses in the legal proceeding against Berlusconi and reported her experience to Italian magistrates.